ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: screen}

-1. Optionally, navigate to the [Virtual Private Clouds](/vpc-ext/network/vpcs) and find the VPCs, subnets and all the other resources created above.
+1. Optionally, navigate to the [Virtual Private Clouds](/vpc-ext/network/vpcs){: external} and find the VPCs, subnets and all the other resources created above.

 1. Optionally, investigate the Terraform configuration in `main.tf` to understand the {{site.data.keyword.dns_short}} initialization.
 The {{site.data.keyword.dns_short}} instance and zone were created with the Terraform snippet:
    ```terraform